So, hearing unfamiliar vehicle noise, coming from your vehicle, can cause panic in many drivers.

-Also, Many do not know enough about vehicle systems to know; if it’s something to worry about or not.
+Consequently, many do not know enough about vehicle systems, to know if it’s something to worry about or not.

-Listening to your vehicle can help you troubleshoot almost any vehicle noise.
+That’s why, listening to your vehicle can help you troubleshoot, almost any vehicle noise.
 Nobody knows your engine better than you do.
-So, If it starts to sound odd, or even a little different, there could be a problem.
+So, if it starts to sound odd, or even a little different, there could be a problem.

-Consequently, If any unfamiliar vehicle noise suddenly becomes part of your everyday driving experience; it’s time to take action.
-Also, Ignoring the symptom won’t make the problem magically go away.
+Vehicle noise, is not uncommon, but you probably know, how your vehicle sounds, when it’s running properly.
+However, if any, unfamiliar vehicle noise suddenly becomes part of your everyday driving experience, it’s time to take action.
+Because, ignoring the symptom, won’t make the problem, magically go away.

 What Do You Hear And Where Is It Coming From

 The best way to start diagnosing any vehicle noise is, to answer the following questions.
 If you can answer all of these questions, you are 90% there: